Juli132/Dimidium_Bellerophon/CONTRIBUTING.md

 ### Getting Help

 - **First, check [KNOWN_ISSUES.md](KNOWN_ISSUES.md)** — Common error messages, workarounds, and current limitations.
 - Stuck on writing a new firmware adapter?
 Not sure how the AST evaluates math?
-Open a discussion in the GitHub repository or create an Issue tagged with `question`.
+Open a [discussion](https://github.com/Juli132/Dimidium_Bellerophon/discussions)!
 We are happy to point you in the right direction.

 ### Reporting Bugs